Chia-Network/chips/CHIPs/chip-joshpainter-auctions.md

 By presenting solutions for all of these risks using the Chia blockchain and Chialisp, it is hoped that Chia's overall ecosystem will benefit from the inflow of digital assets as well as the transactions and fees used to fund bids.
 Auctions are also a natural sales method for NFTs and CATs and a great way to find the market value of these new digital assets.
 Furthermore, it is hoped that Auctions will be a natural fit for carbon credit asset trading, enabling advancement of Chia's commitment to improve and support the Climate Warehouse for World Bank.

 Although there are many auction variations, this proposal will focus on the use-cases of the two most popular methods of auction in use today: English and Dutch.
-However, the specification will be designed in such a way that almost any kind of auction can be defined, limited only by the power of Chialisp and the auction author's imagination.

 * English Auction